godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 The upcoming performance boost from SIMD is so impressive that we've made a [dedicated article](/article/upcoming-serious-web-performance-boost/) to showcase exactly what kind of benefits users can expect.
 The short version is that [Adam Scott](https://github.com/adamscott) created a PR which changed only a single compiler flag ([GH-106319](https://github.com/godotengine/godot/pull/106319)), but one which caused universal improvements for web applications and editor workflow.
 Check out our article for the long version.

 #### Windows
 Support for Windows 7/8.1 will be dropped starting with 4.5 ([GH-106959](https://github.com/godotengine/godot/pull/106959)).
-The call to remove Windows 8.1 wasn't a difficult one; it's been EOL for over half a decade, had extended support end over two years ago, and was inherently unpopular to a point that online survey tools for OSes outright omit it.
+The call to remove Windows 8.1 wasn't a difficult one; it's been EOL for over half a decade, had extended support end over two years ago, and was inherently unpopular to the point that online survey tools for OSes outright omit it.
 Windows 7 is comparatively more contentious, but builds for it were already in a broken state ever since the introduction of the aforementioned AccessKit; combine that with Windows 7 recently celebrating its 10-year anniversary of being EOL, as well as active coverage of this OS being estimated at one-tenth of a percentage point, and its removal was ultimately cemented.
 This had the benefit of **significantly** cleaning up the codebase for our Windows-specific files, which often had to rely on dummy includes to account for Windows 7 specifically, and opens the door for more modern APIs to be integrated for our Windows builds.

 And more:
 - Modify Windows template without rcedit. ([GH-75950](https://github.com/godotengine/godot/pull/75950))